The History of the School

 - Year 5 - 9-10 year olds

-The school was inspected by Ofsted in September 2018 when we were judged to be ‘a good school’.
+The school had a short inspection by Ofsted in September 2018 when we were judged to be ‘a good school’.

 'Rosecroft Primary is a growing school but one that, as it grows, maintains its